Medusa-Intelligence-Corp/LLMmMm/README.md

 * ```bash build.sh```
 * ```bash run.sh```

-Here's an improved version of your guide for the GitHub README.md:

 # Production Setup Guide

 This guide will walk you through the steps to set up your Flask server with SSL using Nginx on a Debian or Ubuntu-based system.